fsimoes81/olist/README.md

 ### Run

-Clone or download this repository, and run `$ docker-compose up`.
+Clone or download this repository, and run `$ docker compose up`.